ULHPC/tutorials/tools/conda/README.md

 Package managers are the programs that install and manage the Conda environments.
 There are multiple package managers, such as [`conda`](https://docs.conda.io/projects/conda/en/stable/), [`mamba`](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html), and [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

-!!! important ""
 The UL HPC centre supports the use of [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) for the creation and management of personal Conda environments.

 ### Channels